FERMENTING WATER KEFIR

 - supports detoxification

-- helps balance gut bacteria disturbed by antibiotics can heal the skin after severe burns
+- helps balance gut bacteria disturbed by antibiotics and can heal the skin after severe burns

 - heals the inflammatory bowel disease